zalando/go-keyring/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/zalando/go-keyring)](https://goreportcard.com/report/github.com/zalando/go-keyring)
 [![GoDoc](https://godoc.org/github.com/zalando/go-keyring?status.svg)](https://godoc.org/github.com/zalando/go-keyring)

-`go-keyring` is an OS agnostic library for *setting*, *getting* and *deleting* secrets from the system keyring.
-It currently support **OS X** and **Linux (dbus)**.
+`go-keyring` is an OS-agnostic library for *setting*, *getting* and *deleting* secrets from the system keyring.
+It currently supports **OS X** and **Linux (dbus)**.
 A NO-OP implementation for Windows is also included to make it portable.

-The library was created due to lack of better alternatives and a need for using it in statically linked binaries which is cumbersome when relying on C bindings like other keyring libraries do.
+go-keyring was created after its authors searched for, but couldn't find, a better alternative.
+It aims to simplify using statically linked binaries, which is cumbersome when relying on C bindings (as other keyring libraries do).

-#### For who is it useful?
+#### Potential Uses

-The library is useful for any application that needs to store user credentials locally on the users machine.
-For instance if you are writing a CLI for an API which require username and password, then you can store this information in the keyring instead of having the user type it on every invocation.
+If you're working with an application that needs to store user credentials locally on the user's machine, go-keyring might come in handy.
+For instance, if you are writing a CLI for an API that requires a username and password, you can store this information in the keyring instead of having the user type it on every invocation.

 ## Dependencies